melezhik/swat/intro.md

 GET /restricted/zone | welcome to restricted area          | 200 OK  \| 403 Forbidden      | this is restricted resource, only authenticated users have access for it

-Now having application routes we could map them into swat test harness.
+Now having our application routes described we could map them into swat test harness.

 ## Swat test harness

 First of all let's create a http routes.
-Doing things in swat way - routes are just a directories:
+Doing things in a swat way - routes are just a directories:

 ```
-# no need to create directory for '/' route
+# no need to create directory for '/' route as this one is CWD
 mkdir login
 mkdir restricted/
 mkdir restricted/zone
 ```

 Ok, now having routes let's describe an output we expect to get when making requests to routes.
-A files containing rules describing expected output is called swat check files.
+A files containing rules for describing desired output is called swat check files.
+These are just regular text files containing expessions written on outthentic DSL language.
+To not overcomplicate this paper this is going to be a simple check expression, though outthentic DSL has more powerful constructins to validate any text output.

 The convention for  naming check file is trivial.
-File should be named by http method ( get or post or head , etc ) with .txt extension.
+File should be named by http method name ( get, post, delete, head  etc. ) with .txt extension.
 You have to place check files at proper route directories:

 ```